-- 18. Breeding bird territories were surveyed using the Brown and Shepherd (1993) method for upland waders.
+19. Breeding bird territories were surveyed using the (Brown and Shepherd, 1993) method for upland waders.
 The survey method was modified to provide reliable breeding estimates for most moorland passerines by undertaking surveys during the first few hours of daylight (see below).
-All species were surveyed with the exception of meadow pipit (see below). - 19.
-The WSA was surveyed in 2005 and the ESA in 2003 and 2006. - 20.
-Eight small additional areas (totalling 13.7km2) were surveyed in 2007 to accommodate the minor extensions to the site boundary (Map 1: Maps can be found in Appendix 11.3 of the Viking Wind Farm Environmental Statement..
+All species were surveyed with the exception of meadow pipit (see below).

+20. The WSA was surveyed in 2005 and the ESA in 2003 and 2006.

+21. Eight small additional areas (totalling 13.7 km2) were surveyed in 2007 to accommodate the minor extensions to the site boundary (Map 1).
-Certain non-essential maps mentioned here are available on request).
 Meadow pipit and skylark were not surveyed in these areas.

-- 21. Following the design of the proposed roads layout in early 2008, eight small areas (totalling 9.6km2) adjacent to proposed roads linking the core areas to the surrounding public roads network were surveyed in 2008 (Map 1). - 22.
-In order to investigate variation in breeding numbers between years a number of areas were surveyed in two years.
-Six tetrads (2 x 2 km) within the WSA surveyed in 2005 were re-surveyed in 2006 (Map 3).
-In 2007 three 6km2 plots were re-surveyed that had previously been surveyed at least once, in either 2003, 2005 or 2006 (Map 3).
-Between year changes could also be investigated for the whole of the ESA by comparing the 2003 and 2006 results. - 23.
-To allow for differences in detection rates between early and late breeding species, two survey visits were undertaken; the first during the period 01 May to 05 June and the second during 05 June to 02 July.
+22. Following the design of the proposed roads layout in early 2008, eight small areas (totalling 9.6 km2) adjacent to proposed roads linking the core areas to the surrounding public roads network were surveyed in 2008 (Map 1).

+23. In order to investigate variation in breeding numbers between years a number of areas were surveyed in two years.
+Six tetrads $(2 \times 2 \text{ km})$ within the WSA surveyed in 2005 were re-surveyed in 2006 (Map 3).
+Three 6km^2 plots surveyed in at least one of the years 2003 ,2005 or 2006 were re-surveyed in 2007 (Map 3).
+Between year changes could also be investigated for the whole of the ESA by comparing the 2003 and 2006 results.

+24. To allow for differences in detection rates between early and late breeding species, two survey visits were undertaken; the first during the period 01 May to 05 June and the second during 05 June to 02 July.
 These survey periods were slightly later than those typically used in Scotland, in recognition of the later timing of breeding in higher latitudes.
 Fieldwork was undertaken between sunrise and sunrise +6 hrs.
-In order to reduce the effects of weather on bird detection, surveys were carried out in winds ≤ Force 4.
-Persistent precipitation or visibility <300 m was avoided. - 24.
-The survey aimed to cover the ground systematically with a constant search effort.
+In order to reduce the effects of weather on bird detection, surveys were carried out in winds \leq Force 4.
+Persistent precipitation or visibility <300 m was avoided.

+25. The survey aimed to cover the ground systematically with a constant search effort.
 All points within the survey area were approached to within 100 m.
 Survey routes generally followed raised ground in order to maximise ground visibility.
 Patches of scrub, rocky outcrops, streams and water bodies were investigated closely.
-Surveyors paused at regular intervals to scan and listen for calling and singing birds - 25.
-Careful attention was given to recording behaviour indicative of breeding.
+Surveyors paused at regular intervals to scan and listen for calling and singing birds.

+26. Careful attention was given to recording behaviour indicative of breeding.
 When individuals or pairs of birds were encountered, efforts were made to establish whether, in the fieldworker's opinion, the birds were different from those previously encountered.
 This involved careful attention to the whereabouts and movements of birds, together with birds' sex and plumage characteristics.
-Where necessary, surveyors retraced their steps in order to check the continued presence of previously recorded birds. - 26.
-The location and activity of birds were recorded onto 1:25,000 scale maps using standard BTO codes (Marchant 1983).
+Where necessary, surveyors retraced their steps in order to check the continued presence of previously recorded birds.

+27. The location and activity of birds were recorded onto 1:25,000 scale maps using standard BTO codes (Marchant, 1983).
 The position of each bird was mapped at the point it was first detected.
-The flight lines of birds seen flying over the survey area were recorded. - 27.
-At the end of each visit a summary map was compiled showing the location of each identified territory or breeding pair.
-The following evidence was considered diagnostic: - Song, courtship or territorial display; - Territorial dispute; - Nest building: - Agitated behaviour by adult birds(s) indicating the presence of a nearby nest or young (e.g. repetitive alarm calling, distraction display); - Adult(s) carrying food;
+The flight lines of birds seen flying over the survey area were recorded.

+28. At the end of each visit a summary map was compiled showing the location of each identified territory or breeding pair.
+The following evidence was considered diagnostic:

+- Song, courtship or territorial display;

+- Territorial dispute;

+- Nest building;

+- Agitated behaviour by adult bird(s) indicating the presence of a nearby nest or young (e.g. repetitive alarm calling, distraction display);

+- Adult(s) carrying food;

-- Presence of newly fledged young; - Adult(s) removing faecal sac.
+- Presence of newly fledged young;

+- Adult(s) removing faecal sac.